simeononsecurity/simeononsecurity.ch/content/articles/anatomy-of-a-cyber-attack_-how-hackers-breach-defenses/index.en.md

 ### Exploiting Trust Relationships

 Exploiting trust relationships is a common method used by hackers to gain unauthorized access to a network.
-By leveraging the trust established between different entities within a network, attackers can move laterally and access sensitive information.
+By using the trust established between different entities within a network, attackers can move laterally and access sensitive information.
 This can be achieved through various techniques and vulnerabilities, including:

 * **Pass-the-Hash Attacks**: In this attack, the attacker steals the hashed password of a user and uses it to authenticate themselves as that user.
 By bypassing the need for the actual password, the attacker can gain access to systems and resources.

 * **Remote Desktop Protocol (RDP) Exploitation**: RDP is a widely used protocol that allows users to remotely access and control a computer.
 Attackers can exploit vulnerabilities in RDP implementations to gain unauthorized access to systems and perform malicious activities.

 * **Exploiting Trust Relationships**: Hackers can exploit the trust established between different entities, such as trusted domains or trusted accounts, to gain access to sensitive information.

 > Tip: It is important to regularly review and update trust relationships within a network to minimize the risk of exploitation.